osuprg/hospital-world/README.md

 * Write launch files (because 5 terminal launch sequence is ridiculous)
     * Run custom global planner vs dijkstra and collect data
-* Update room nodes to be the centroid of the room.
-  Currently the node spans the entire room, which causes timing issues
 * Change to use sim, not real, time.
   Speed up sim time.
 * What to do about rotate recovery?
 I guess leave it in because it might be a navigation error challenge - what if it oscillates between two nodes really fast?